 Get rich slowly

-There is something perverse about being swept away by the prospect of never having to work again because you won a competition with ludicrous odds, but sneering at the prospect of never having to work again because you’ve worked and saved hard for that to happen.
+There is something perverse about being swept away by the prospect of never having to work again because you won a competition with ludicrous odds.
+Then sneering at the prospect of never having to work again because you’ve worked and saved hard for that to happen.
 It’s Get Rich Quick versus Get Rich Slowly (to borrow a term from J.D.
 Roth).
-I think people’s attitude can be put down to two things (and neither of these are deep psychological insights on my part, they’re pretty obvious):
+I think people’s attitude can be put down to two things.
+Neither of these are deep psychological insights on my part, they’re pretty obvious:

 Winning the lottery and having obscene amounts of money you’ll never be able to spend is easy to understand.
-Accumulating wealth , principally using the stock market, over time and then being able to live off of, say, £600k forever requires a lot of thought about investments, savings and spending habits.
-I just don’t think it occurs to people that you could live on £600k forever – it certainly wouldn’t have occurred to me before I started reading about FI.
+Accumulating wealth, principally using the stock market, requires a lot of thought about investments, savings and spending habits.
+I just don’t think it occurs to people that you could live on, say, £600k forever.
+It certainly wouldn’t have occurred to me before I started reading about FI.

 Don’t get stuck in the “I’ll be working until I’m 70 unless I win the lottery” mentality.
 I’m certainly not going to tell everyone that they can retire in their 40s.
 I’m less about belligerently telling people that they can retire early and more about encouraging people to believe they can retire earlier.

 Winning the lottery is a daydream.
 Financial independence is a day…thought?
 Yes, daythought; that’ll work.